sijinli/sijinli.github.io/_posts/2016-06-16-CVPR2016-reading-note.md

    2. Generate the matches
    3. Siftflow to correct the matching
 * Temporal propagation with optical flow
-* Evaluation
+* Evaluation (whether different annotation strategies agree with each other, train svm to detect occlusion).
-* fine-tuning the generic pose estimation network
+* fine-tuning the generic pose estimation network with newly generated annotation.